musabbozkurt/api-gateway-service/README.md

 ## Summary

-- `api-gateway-service` project established by combination of the following services and features.
+- `api-gateway-service` project established by combination of the following services and features

 ### Services